ProjectSkyapple/ACM-Research-coding-challenge-22F/README.md

 6. Generates and outputs a graphical representation of these lists ("ACRRPS_graph.png").

+**The mean car reliability rating of each state can be used as a measure of how reliable (on average) a car sold from a specific state is.**

 The code utilizes the Pandas, Seaborn, and Python's built-in libraries such as the CSV library.

 The code ("somethingcool.ipynb") is located in the root of this repo.